Kolmen/test/README.md

 ## 2. STM32 Nucleo

 This option requires a C project that handles the communication between the STM32 MCU and the **IIS2ICLX**.
-For example, the **NUCLEO-F401RE** with the **X-NUCLEO-IKS02A1** may be used.
 This task could be quite easily done in the STM32CubeMX, the initialization C code generator for STM32 microcontrollers and microprocessors.

+For example, when the **NUCLEO-F401RE** with the **X-NUCLEO-IKS02A1** is used, one can connect the NUCLEO-F401RE to X-NUCLEO-IKS02A1 by using the Arduino connector and then connect the STEVAL-MKI209V1K (DIL24 adapter board) to the X-NUCLEO-IKS02A1 by using its DIL24 socket.

-As it was described in previous section, the Unico-GUI can generate a header file (*.h*) from the generated *UCF* file.
-It is beneficial to use the header file in this case.
+As described in the previous section, the Unico-GUI can generate a header file (*.h*) from the generated *UCF* file.
+In this case, it is advantageous to use it.

-The header file content is very simple: it contains a structure array with register addresses and corresponding values.
+The header file content is very simple: it contains an array of structures with register addresses and corresponding values.
 The data structure is defined as:

 ```c
 /** Common data block definition **/